-We’re always trying to add new things to help our students get the most out of this amazingly rich city.
+We’re always trying to add new and updated information to help our students get the most out of this amazingly rich city.
 One can never get to the end of all the possibilities, be it knowing all the best restaurants, the best cafés, seeing the best gallery or museum exhibits because there will always be new ones to discover!

-Check out our blog entries below for some of our latest tips and discoveries of the best that Paris offers!
+Check out our paris culture blog entries below for some of our latest tips and discoveries of the best that Paris offers!

 France is definitely a world leader when it comes to festivals and the Summertime is especially rich.
 The options are endless: art festivals big and small, literature (focusing on novels, poetry or children’s literature), music (jazz, classical, baroque, pop, world music and more), dance (ballet, modern, jazz, contemporary), theatre (beginning with the biggest, best known festival in Avignon which focuses more on recent theatre pieces to smaller festivals throughout the country), photography (from the oldest, most famous photo festival in the world in the South of France at Arles to smaller affairs focusing on landscape, photojournalism, portraiture and more).
 And of course there are outdoor cinema festivals showing both classic and recent film releases from around the world.